Online by Design: 5 Things to Look for in a Great Online Education

 This rapid switch to online learning has been a tremendous undertaking for many schools.
 But that doesn’t mean it has been a smooth experience for everyone.
 Faculty with little or no online teaching experience are making the best of it as they try to convert their courses and adapt, but without the right support and infrastructure in place those efforts may fall flat.

-“As some schools transition to an ‘online’ format during this COVID pandemic, it’s not really an online education—it’s really more like a distance education course where you’re taking what would otherwise be a residential classroom and putting it into a videoconference,” says Brooks Doherty, Rasmussen College Assistant Vice President of Academic Innovation.
+“As some schools transition to an ‘online’ format during this COVID pandemic, it’s not really an online education—it’s really more like a distance education course where you’re taking what would otherwise be a residential classroom and putting it into a videoconference,” says Brooks Doherty, Rasmussen University Assistant Vice President of Academic Innovation.
 “That isn’t an indictment of those schools due to the difficult position they are in—but I don’t want that experience to be what people think of when they hear ‘online education.’”

 It’s clear that not all online education experiences are going to be equal in this environment.
 So what does a quality online education look like?
-Rasmussen College has been teaching students online since 2002—and they’ve learned a lot about how to design and deliver quality online degree programs.
+Rasmussen University has been teaching students online since 2002—and they’ve learned a lot about how to design and deliver quality online degree programs.
 Let’s take a closer look.

 5 Elements you’ll find in a quality online education experience